Postgraduate Researcher Experience Survey (PRES)

 The Postgraduate Researcher Experience Survey (PRES), designed by the Higher Education Academy (HEA) is a biennial, national, sector-wide survey which collates feedback and information about the experience of research students on a doctoral or research Master’s programme.

-The 2019 survey is open and will run until 17 May 2019, a staff briefing guide is available here.
+The Postgraduate Research Experience Survey 2021 opens on 15 April and will run until 17 May, a staff briefing guide is available here.

 PGR Led Initiatives